formats back

 Specialized players are part of most sports

 Designated players are common in most team sports.
 In NFL football, there`s an offensive team and a defensive team; some NBA basketball players specialize in shooting, rebounding or defending; and in hockey, the NHL has enforcers.
 So, MLB’s DH is common practice across professional sports.
 Also, unlike in the NBA and the NFL, in MLB, a coach can bring a substitute player back into the field.
 Therefore, it is acceptable to allow one player to play for another for only a few moves during a game, as a DH does.
 So, having denied the National League the use of DHs all those years was much like forcing a football coach to play his QB in defense.
+The DH allows pitchers to focus on what they’re best at: pitching.

 The Bottom Line: Though the MLB expanded the role of Designated Hitters to both leagues in 2020 before instating it for good in 2022, there are still many arguments for why it should be dropped altogether.
 Do you prefer or avoid watching games that include Designated Hitters?